Business Tax Basics In Australia

 Utilize the Small Business Superannuation Clearing House, which is a free online superannuation payments service that assists small businesses in meeting their superannuation requirements.
 If you have 19 employees or fewer, you are eligible to use this service.

 Record Keeping For Tax

 When you run a business, you are required by law to keep certain documents to explain your financial activities to the government for tax purposes.
 All of the documents that are utilized in the process of determining your revenue and expenses ought to be included in these records.
 Your accountant will be able to guide you through the process of establishing a reliable record-keeping system.

 You have a legal obligation to maintain the following records for a period of five years:

 - receipts for various supplies, such as receipts for

 -deposit books and bank statements

-- acquisition and other expenses, including
+- acquisition costs, in addition to other costs, including

 -expense payment records

 -logbooks for car expenses